Aaronmnash89/TTS_GroupProject2/README.md

 Aaron's Contribution
 CSS:
-Make To-Do list look nice using CSS add boarders and complemtery colors to make it look more applealing.
+Make To-Do list look nice using CSS add boarders and complementary colors to make it look more appealing.

 >>>>>>>>>>>>>>>>>>>>>